 - Write your own volatility plugin

-- Leverage frequency of occurance analysis (stacking) to single out machines that need a closer look
+- Leverage frequency of occurence analysis (stacking) to single out machines that need a closer look

-For man incident responders, the inner workings of memory are still terra incognita.
+For many incident responders, the inner workings of memory are still terra incognita.
 Yet, many cases can be solved faster by looking into memory.

 The first step towards successful memory forensics is understanding how memory works.
-Interestingly on this low level of different operating systems, they are way more similar than you would expect on a high level.
+Even with the variety of different operating systems, how memory exists is more similar than many would think.

 On day 1 we will start looking into the inner workings of memory.
 We then move on to explore different ways of extracting memory from various operating systems (Windows and Linux, 64 and 32 bit).
-That includes virtual machines and some techniques also work on cloud workloads.
+This includes virtual machines and techniques supporting cloud workloads.

-We then deep-dive into memory objects using volshell to display, that dereferencing memory objects is actually not as complicated as it might seem at first.
+To work with memory, we will leverage volatility 2 and volatility 3 in the labs.
+There are differences in these versions that will clarify when its best to use one vs the other.
+We then deep-dive into memory objects using volshell to display that dereferencing memory objects is not as complicated as it might seem.

-Once you understand the major memory objects and their use to forensics investigation we will look into memory management and how that affects our investigations.
+Once you understand the major memory objects and their use in forensics investigations, we will investigate memory management and how that affects our investigations.

-Finally we work on a 5-setp process to identify malware in memory quickly.
-There we differentiate between malware that runs as its own process and malware code that runs in the realm of another process.
+Finally, we work on a 5-step process to rapidly identify malware in memory.
+We differentiate between malware that runs as its own process and malware code that runs in the realm of another process.